NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Load and Dump Structure

 These functions dump the raw ε and μ data to disk and load it back for doing multiple simulations with the same materials but different sources etc. The only prerequisite is that the dump/load simulations have the same [chunks](Chunks_and_Symmetry.md) (i.e. the same grid, number of processors, symmetries, and PML).
 When using `split_chunks_evenly=False`, you must also dump the original chunk layout using `dump_chunk_layout` and load it into the new `Simulation` using the `chunk_layout` parameter.
-Currently only stores dispersive and non-dispersive ε and μ but not nonlinearities.
+Currently only stores dispersive and non-dispersive $\varepsilon$ and $\mu$ but not nonlinearities.
 Note that loading data from a file in this way overwrites any `geometry` data passed to the `Simulation` constructor.

 <a id="Simulation.dump_structure"></a>